douglaz/psl/Releasing-a-New-Stable-Version.md

 # Create the Stable Release

 ## Change the Version
-The first step is to [[change the version number | Changing the version number]] to the stable version number.
+The first step is to [[change the version number | Updating the version number]] to the stable version number.
 Remember to perform the commit at the end of the instructions.

 ## Tag the New Stable Version
 Run the following two commands: